student-Arijit/python/README.md

 *Installation*

-1. Clone the repository using `git clone (link unavailable)
+1. Clone the repository using `git clone`
 2. Navigate to the project directory using `cd python-programming`
 3. Install dependencies using `pip install -r requirements.txt`